 Causes of Bipolar disorder

-The exact cause of bipolar disorder is still not known but there are some possible causes of this mental disorder such as
+The exact cause of the bipolar disorder is still not known but there are some possible causes of this mental disorder such as

 Genes highly increase the risk of developing bipolar disorder because it is believed that this disorder runs in the family.
 Children with parents having bipolar disorder are more likely to develop this disorder as compared to those children who do not have any family history of bipolar disorder.